 - Do I have enough information about the course?

 - Can I trust them with my coaching development?

 - Do I like their approach?

-Hopefully this article gives you a few pointers that will help you decide which coach training is perfect for you.
+Hopefully this article gives you a few pointers that will help you decide which coach training is the one for you.

 If you want to hear from us about all things coaching and not miss any new articles, sign up below 👇

 Photo by Jason Goodman on Unsplash